top of page

 The Incredibly Weird and Wonderful History of Kefir

-Kefir is a slightly fizzy fermented drink made from milk and live cultures called kefir grains.
-The drink is packed with billions of strains of probiotics and the word “kefir” translates to “good feeling” in Turkish.
+Kefir is a slightly fizzy fermented yoghurt made from milk and live cultures called kefir grains.
+The yoghurt is packed with billions of strains of probiotics and the word “kefir” translates to “good feeling” in Turkish.
 Whilst kefir has enjoyed a meteoric rise in popularity all over the world in the last few years, it has been a household staple for over 200 years in many countries due to its powerful health benefits.
-You might be surprised to learn that the probiotic dairy drink has an intriguing, twisting-and-turning history, which includes espionage, prophecy and a 40,000 year old tomb!
+You might be surprised to learn that the probiotic yoghurt has an intriguing, twisting-and-turning history, which includes espionage, prophecy and a 40,000 year old tomb!
 From its ancient origins to the modern shelves at your local grocery, read on to find out what makes Kefir truly unique.

 Evidence of kefir in the ancient world has been found across many diverse civilisations.
 Most compelling was the evidence of kefir grains in the 4000 year old tomb of the emperor Xiaohe in Xinjiang, China.
 It is theorised that kefir fermentation was common in the semi-pastoral households of Central Asia in the Early Bronze Age, contributing to economic and technical advancements during that time.
 It has also been found in Tibet, under the name Tibetan Mushroom.

-Many mystical and religious stories enshrine kefir as a sacred food across different cultures One belief is that Abraham, who according to Biblical legend lived till 175 years old, owed his longevity to magical fermented milk, and that the Manna from Heaven given from God to the Israelites was kefir grains.
+Many mystical and religious stories enshrine kefir as a sacred food across different cultures One belief is that Abraham, who according to Biblical legend lived till 175 years old, owed his longevity to magical fermented yoghurt, and that the Manna from Heaven given from God to the Israelites was kefir grains.
 Another belief is that that Noah received kefir from God to help him and his arc survive the flood.

 Despite the murkiness of its ancient roots, the birth of modern kefir and its popularity can be traced back over 200 years ago to the Caucasus Mountains, a rural region between Russia and Georgia.
 Much like cheese, kefir was a happy accident, first brought about when fresh milk carried by shepherds in leather pouches would ferment and thicken, producing kefir.
 The farmers soon found white gold at the bottom of their pouches- kefir grains!
-They quickly learnt to strain out the fermented milk and add new warm milk to the grains at the bottom of their leather bags, creating a continuous supply of kefir.
+They quickly learnt to strain out the fermentation and add new warm milk to the grains at the bottom of their leather bags, creating a continuous supply of kefir.

 The people of Caucasus Mountains believed that the Prophet Muhamad received the grains from Allah and taught the Orthodox Caucasian people to make kefir.
 According to legend, he also prohibited them from showing this secret to other peoples, for the grains would lose their potency and magical properties if the secret were to be revealed.
 This led to a long history of secrecy over the “Grains of the Prophet”.